jeremytammik/RvtLock3r/README.md

 BIM360 and ACC design collaboration provide a [change visualization interface](https://help.autodesk.com/view/COLLAB/ENU/?guid=Design_Collab_Change_Visualization_Interface) that enables you to [find model difference by Model Properties API](https://forge.autodesk.com/blog/find-model-difference-model-properties-api).
+It is based on the Forge Model Properties API.
 Another alternative approach to this task.

 ## Validation